cuenhub/zenhub/README.md

 # what is zen hub?
-## zen hub is a work-in-progress reliable universal hub for roblox
-if you ever experience a bug, please dm me on the discord server and will attempt to fix it
+zen hub is a  universal hub for roblox if you ever experience a bug, please dm me on the discord server and will attempt to fix it